FasterXML/jackson-datatypes-collections/hppc/README.md

 mapper.register(new HppcModule());
 ```

-after which you can read JSON as HPCC types, as well as write HPPC types as JSON.
+after which you can read JSON as HPPC types, as well as write HPPC types as JSON.
 It's really that simple; convenient and efficient.